Published: January 27, 2026

 Civilian authorities maintain effective control over security forces.
 The constitution and law prohibit torture and other cruel, inhuman, or degrading treatment or punishment.
 The law provides for an independent judiciary and the government generally respects judicial independence and impartiality.
 The law provides for the right to a fair and public trial throughout the country, and an independent judiciary generally enforces this right.

 A prosecutor or senior police officer must order the arrest of any person, unless the person is apprehended at the site of an alleged crime.
 Arrested persons have the right to appear, usually within a day, before a judge.
 Authorities informed detainees promptly of charges against them.
-The laws also allow persons to be detained on a court order pending investigation.
+The law also allows persons to be detained on a court order pending investigation.

 There is no bail system.
 Detainees can request to be released claiming there are no grounds to detain them.
 Authorities frequently grant such requests.
 The law provides suspects the right to consult an attorney.
 The Netherlands’ law grants all criminal suspects the right to have their lawyers present at police interrogation.